 3. Winding Down Before Bed

-I am a complete night owl but I realise that it’s really not good for my health.
-Now I switch tech off for at least 2 hours before slumber (hello beautiful, enriching books), I sip 2 cups of chamomile tea (2 is my magic number) and often do some yoga to fully wind down before I sleep.
-Lastly and importantly, before my head hits the pillow, I take Vitamin B6 and Zinc with Magnesium which prevents nightmares in me, and aids restful sleep (ask your pharmacist and doctor about this for yourself).
+I am a complete night owl but I realise that it’s not great for my health.
+Now, I switch tech off for at least 2 hours before slumber (hello beautiful, enriching books), I sip 2 cups of chamomile tea (2 is my magic number) and often do some yoga to fully wind-down before I sleep.
+Lastly and most importantly, before my head hits the pillow, I take Vitamin B6 and Zinc with Magnesium which can aid restful sleep (ask your pharmacist and doctor about this for yourself).

 4. Remove Physical and Emotional Clutter

 Don’t put off an emotional and physical spring clean.
-Ask yourself if there are negative people in your life and how you can distance, remove yourself from their drama.
-Can you refrain from seeing them as much or slowly pull away?
-Can you unfollow them on social platforms?
-Whilst no one wants to hurt others’ feelings, often we hurt ourselves by keeping bad energy present.
+Ask yourself if there are negative people in your life and how you can distance or remove yourself completely from their drama.
+Can you refrain from seeing them as much and slowly pull away?
+Could you unfollow them on social platforms?
+Whilst no one wants to hurt others’ feelings, often we end up hurting ourselves by keeping bad energy present in our lives.

-Once you get more ruthless about who deserves your time and energy, you will find reserves for those who matter: your close friends and family and you’ll feel happier in every part of your life.
+Once you get more ruthless about who deserves your time and energy, you’ll find bigger reserves for those who matter and you’ll feel happier in every part of your life.

 Again spring cleaning physical junk (whatever the season) will also unburden you.
-I am constantly sorting and filtering out things I don’t need or want so I have more physical and emotional space in my home and my mind.
+I’m constantly sorting and filtering out things I don’t need or want so I have more physical and emotional space both at home and in my mind.

 5. Making Exercise and Eating Well a Priority

-Again, being a woman of extremes means that I’m either full throttle into running most days and eating virtuously (slow releasing Mediterranean diet my ancestors loved) or the complete opposite!
+Again, being a woman of extremes means that I’m either full throttle into running most days and eating virtuously (slow releasing Mediterranean diet my ancestors passed down to me) or the complete opposite!